Lisa Cooreman

 About My Work:

-In my own work I gravitate towards layered processes to depict an experience, place or person of personal significance and history.
-Objects become observations, combining a language of sign and symbol with commonplace imagery, semi-abstracting memory.
+In my own work I gravitate towards layered processes to depict an experience – objects become observations, combining a language of sign and symbol with commonplace imagery, semi-abstracting memory.
 Illusionistic space is simultaneously anticipated and denied.
 Tender insights surface from both simple and complex narratives.
 My work is informed by a multitude of sources including Eastern philosophy and ecofeminism.
 Influences as diverse as Mona Hatoum, Shirin Neshat, Hollis Sigler and Julie Mehretu provoke thought and reflection to express the contemporary condition of the individual and society.

 PHOTOS